All The Bachelor Season 29 Eliminations For Grant Ellis

 Week 4: Rose Sombke Self-Eliminates After Carolina Did Her Dirty

 Bachelor Nation finally got to see the promised moment from the previews, where Rose Sombke hisses, “You did me dirtyyyy.”
-Of course she was addressing Carolina Quixano, who has been at the center of much of the drama in the first half of Season 29.
+Of course she was addressing Carolina Quixano, who was at the center of the drama for most of Season 29.
 What followed that ominous accusation was Rose telling Grant Ellis that she was going home.
-Grant agreed their relationship had stalled after he found out Rose had told Carolina that he said he’d been thinking of Rose while dancing with Carolina.
+Grant agreed their relationship had stalled after he was accused of telling Rose he'd been thinking about her while dancing with Carolina.

 Week 4: Two Eliminated At Rose Ceremony

-Poor Parisa Shifteh (above left) had a rough week, waking up with a pimple and burning herself with her curling iron, and even though she did her best to stay positive and turn things around, Grant added the cherry to her worst-week sundae by sending her home at the rose ceremony.
+Poor Parisa Shifteh (above left) had a rough week, waking up with a pimple and burning herself with her curling iron.
+Also, what was up with her spray tan?
+Even though she did her best to stay positive and turn things around, Grant added the cherry to her worst-week sundae by sending her home at the rose ceremony.
 We also lost Natalie Phillips (above right), who was fun to watch but didn’t seem to have much chemistry with the lead.

 Week 5: The Carolina Show Is Finally Over